JOURNEY TO THE MIDNIGHT SUN

 “Whatever way he goes, I will go the opposite.”

-Laureal did not argue, well knowing Emma would not allow her to go scouting alone.
+Scowling, Laureal held her tongue in the knowledge that Emma would not allow her to go scouting alone anyway.

-“John, do not go out of earshot,” Jessie cautioned.
-To which Emma added, “In these woods, with all this snow soaking up the sound, I would say no further than four stone throws.”
+“John, do not go out of earshot,” Jessie cautioned, to which Emma added, “In these woods, with all this snow soaking up our voices, I would say no further than four stone throws.”

 “Agreed.”

-All understood Mia’s thought.
-Without a campfire they had to keep moving to keep their blood flowing or quickly become chilled, a deadly danger.
-Not only that, but in such cold they had to consume a large amount of calories to keep from starving.
-And because they were getting low on food stores, looking for food was only logical for all but Emma who would remain at the fire, guarding the children with rifle and animals.
+All understood Mia’s thoughts.
+Without a campfire, they had to keep moving to keep their blood flowing or face the deadly danger of becoming chilled.
+Not only that, but in such cold they had to consume large amounts of calories to keep from starving.
+And because they were getting low on food stores, looking for food was only logical for all but Emma, who could remain at the fire, guarding the children with rifle and animals.

 Emma turned to Laureal, “Granddaughter, I want you to forgive John before he goes.
 And John, I want you to forgive Laureal.
 To borrow a term from you, John, the two of you are the same in that you both ‘chomp at the bit.’
 John, you chomp and curse.
 And Laureal, you chomp and push.
 Men will be men, and women will be women, and all are only human.
-So let it go because in this place we cannot afford less.
-And John, not to take sides but, for future reference, it is a better habit to ask help from the One that made all this, than to curse what he has laid before you.”
+So let it go because, in this place, we cannot afford less.
+And John, not to take sides but, for future reference, it is a better habit to ask help from the One who made all this than to curse what he has laid before you.”

-Struck by the Matriarch’s final words, John looked at Laureal and she at him.
-And while neither spoke a word initially, when they forgave one another, the look in their eyes was nothing new to Emma.
-She had seen enough of life to know that, although currently on one another’s nerves, they would get over it.
+Struck by the Matriarch’s final words, John looked at Laureal, and she at him.
+Neither spoke a word initially.
+At last, when they forgave one another, their words were not all that they could have been, and yet, the look in their eyes told Emma all she needed to know.
+The young couple, though currently on one another’s nerves, would get past it.